tud-hri/joan/docs/firststeps-joan-run.md

     If any code errors are found the module will go into the error state and save a log file

 ### 5. Setup the variables you'd like to record and where to save them in the DataRecorder
-Whenever you want to record some data you'll have to setup the DataRecorder after initializing.
-First we open up the DataRecorder module dialog, then we specify our save path (where we want the `.csv` file to go) and lastly we check the variables we would like to record:
+Whenever you want to record some data you'll have to set up the DataRecorder after initializing.
+First, we open up the DataRecorder module dialog, then we specify our save path (where we want the `.csv` file to go), and lastly, we check the variables we would like to record:

 [ ![](gifs/joan-run-setup-datarecorder.gif) ](gifs/joan-run-setup-datarecorder.gif){target="_blank"}

 ### 6. Get Ready
-Next step is to transition to the next state, `ready`, as you will see in the gif below this process takes a little while because JOAN has to create and setup all the multiprocesses and will only continue if they are all done.
+The next step is to transition to the next state, `ready`, as you will see in the gif below this process takes a little while because JOAN has to create and set up all the multiprocesses and will only continue if they are all done.
 This can take up to 15 seconds or so, so please be patient.
 You'll see the cursor also being a circle during this time.
 If everything went well you'll notice the state change from the blue `initialized` to the yellow `ready`.